w4tsn/vorto-ditto-skeleton-generator/README.md

 Next up
 ---

-Bringing this project to Vorto API Version 2.
+* Bringing this project to Vorto API Version 2.
+* PR to [eclipse/vorto](https://github.com/eclipse/vorto) enhancing the ditto generator with the skeleton template